Increasingly global convergence of Hermite serie: Orlicz spaces and proof of Theorem

 \section{Orlicz spaces and proof of Theorem~\ref{T:main-Orlicz}}

-In this section, we restrict the general result to the Orlicz setting and prove the main result from the introduction, Theorem~\ref{T:main-Orlicz}.
-We start by recalling definitions and basic properties of Orlicz spaces.
-See \citep[Chapter~4, Section~8]{Ben:88} for details and as well \citep{Rao:91} for the interesting history of these spaces.
-Let $A$ be a Young function and let $\RR$ denote $\R$ or $(0,\infty)$.
+We first recall definitions and basic properties of Orlicz spaces, see \citep[Chapter~4, Section~8]{Ben:88} or \citep{Rao:91} for further reference.
+Let $A$ be a Young function and let $\RR$ denote $\R$ or $\R_+$.
 The Orlicz space $L^A(\RR)$ is defined by

 and equipped with Luxemburg norm